nappies/nikolalkc_reaper_scripts/README.md

 # nikolalkc's game audio editing in [Cockos REAPER](https://www.reaper.fm/)

   Set of custom REAPER Lua scripts developed specifically for game audio.
-This will also help anyone who wants to improve their workflow inside REAPER.
+This will also help to anyone who wants to improve their workflow inside REAPER.
 NOTE:All scripts are for PC, OSX not yet tested.
+This repository is [Reapack](https://reapack.com/) compatible

   [DONATE IF YOU FIND MY STUFF USEFUL](https://www.paypal.me/reaperandlife)